vanruc/todoApp/README.md

 ## Advanced Enhancements
 In this section we will update our `Todo` application to make it more powerful and closer to the production grade of an application.

-In this section we wil go through and apply some concept like `condition`, `filter`, `action` and we also will touch to the `bizlet and extension class` - `Bizlet` is a class related to a document which extends default bean behaviours.
+We will go through and apply some concepts such as `condition`, `filter`, and `action` and we also will touch on the `bizlet and extension class` - `Bizlet`, which is a class related to a document which extends default bean behaviours.

 ### Staff